 Food is admittedly a very effective way to give your brain a quick and effective boost of happiness hormones.
 But it is certainly not the only remedy.
 It’s time to expand our repertoire of happiness strategies.

-The key to free yourself from emotional eating behavior.
+The key to freeing yourself from emotional eating behavior.

 Discover your psychological flexibility

 No matter what challenges life throws on you, the choices about how you respond to them are yours.
 No worry, it’s not that you are never allowed to eat chocolate again if you’re feeling sick.

 It’s about being able to choose for yourself to not act like a remote-controlled robot.
 You are in control and can decide for yourself.

 Psychological flexibility means getting aware that you have choices.
 Yes, chocolate is one of them.
 The question is: what else will help you?

 What can help to free yourself from emotional eating?

 Take a moment and a piece of paper and make yourself a feel-good list.
 Write down everything that you think is good for you.